Poland and its Neighbours, 1000-1795 HIST4229

 Two one-hour sessions per week as scheduled on MyCampus.
 This is one of the Honours options in History and may not run every year.
 The options that are running this session are available on MyCampus.

-Coursework - One seminar presentation of 15 minutes accompanied by a written (500 words) hand-out, and powerpoint presentation (10%)
+Coursework - One seminar presentation of 10 minutes accompanied submission of written notes and any visual aids

 Main Assessment In: April/May

 Are reassessment opportunities available for all summative assessments?
 Not applicable